oxakromax/Atlanta_Oldfus/README.md

 - Apache Server Php 5.6 or equivalent
 - MariaDB or Mysql servers, NOT using postgresSQL
-- OpenJDK 14, or equivalent
+- JDK 8 or more, doesnt have anyproblem with the default JDK
 - IntelliJ Idea Community

 (EN) Note: The necessary libraries for the execution are already included in the repository.